fwiffo/seedfinder-beam/README.md

  - 164,356 total seeds are real quad huts - 1:10.7 billion.

 The distribution of 48-bit potential seeds relative to full seeds is very clumpy.
-About 2/3 have no real seeds, but a lot have 20+ or so; a smaller number in the single digits.
 If you look at seeds from the same family, they often have similar looking biome generation.
 For example, the outline of the swamp biome around the huts might be identical.

 The reason why seeds that share the lower 48 bits have the same structure generation has to do with the algorithm used by the Java RNG (for mathy reasons,